dedserch/Web2024/SpaApp/client/README.md

 - Open your browser and go to `http://localhost:5173/` 🌐
 - Navigate through the user list, user details, albums, and album details seamlessly. 🗺️

-## Contributing 🤝

-We welcome contributions!
-If you'd like to help improve Api & Spa, please fork the repository and submit a pull request. 👥

 ---

 Thank you for checking out the Api & Spa project!
 Enjoy exploring the application! 🎉✨